-Usually, I’m in Kansas City, Kan. visiting my grandmother nearby.
+Usually, I’m in Kansas City, Kansas visiting my grandmother nearby.
 But this last time, I was in town for roller derby.
-My cousin, Dana, had recently joined a team that was going to their first away game in Kansas City, Kan., and to quote her, “I could NOT miss it.”
+My cousin, Dana, had recently joined a team that was going to their first away game in Kansas City, Kansas, and to quote her, “I could NOT miss it.”
 I hadn’t seen her in a long time, so it didn’t take much convincing for me to go.
 We decided to turn our trip into a long weekend so we could catch up.
-With its abundance of art, great food and even better spirits (both of the cultural and drink variety), Kansas City, Kan. seemed perfect for our mini-reunion.
+With its abundance of art, great food and even better spirits (both of the cultural and drink variety), Kansas City, Kansas seemed perfect for our mini-reunion.

 I had never been to Memorial Hall before, so its grand white column entrance surprised me.
 I was transported to the opulence of 1920s architecture and design.
 But there was no forgetting the battle going on inside, as I heard cheers, chants and skates.